rticommunity/rticonnextdds-examples/examples/connext_dds/builtin_topics/cs/README.md

 1. `--pub` or `--sub` run the publisher or subscriber application.

 2. `--password <value>` specifies the password.
-In the publisher application this is the required password to allow communication with the publisher.
-In the subscriber application this is the password use to authenticate with the publisher.
+In the publisher application this is the required password to allow subscribers to receive the published data.
+In the subscriber application this is the password used to authenticate with the publisher.

 For the full list of arguments: